MarcSchuh/Infrastructure/README.md

 # Infrastructure Repository

+## General remarks
+Please be aware, that this repository is in the beta status.
+Especially the nginx-example is not in a state, where it can be rolled out as is, because the SSL-part depends on certificates that can only be created, if the http-part is enabled.
+It is recommended to first disable all SSL-parts in the nginx config, carry out the necessary certificate creation steps and then enable it again.

 ## Introduction
 This repository serves as an infrastructure example for using Docker Compose to deploy services such as Jitsi, WordPress, and Nextcloud.
 It aims to provide a lightweight introduction to these tools and demonstrate the benefits of Infrastructure as Code.